HugoMatilla/Refactoring-Summary/readme.md

 <!-- /TOC -->

 #3.
-Bad Smells in code
+BAD SMELLS IN CODE
 ###1.
 Duplicated code
 Same code structure in more than one place.
 ###2.
 Long Method